bjarkeh97/EARTH/README.md

 # npearth

-A NumPy-based implementation of the Multivariate Adaptive Regression Splines (MARS) algorithm, following Friedman’s original paper, with support for weighted regression.
+A NumPy-based implementation of the Multivariate Adaptive Regression Splines (EARTH) algorithm, following Friedman’s original paper, with support for weighted regression.
 The goal of this project is to provide a lightweight, efficient, and transparent implementation suitable for research, numerical experiments, and scientific computing.
-For an introduction to the MARS model please read https://w.wiki/GVPL and Chapter 9.4 in *The Elements of Statistical Learning* by Friedman, Tibshirani and Hastie
+For an introduction to the EARTH model please read https://w.wiki/GVPL and Chapter 9.4 in *The Elements of Statistical Learning* by Friedman, Tibshirani and Hastie

 ## Overview